 We recently made draft blockers for our windows, which necessitated buying a bunch of great northern beans.
 Having pounds and pounds of beans got me thinking about white chili.
-So I went and bought more beans (and some chiles) and set to work.
+So I went and bought more beans (and some chiles) and got to work.

 Anaheim, Serrano, Poblano